Skip to content

 • Custom fillers must inherit from the fillers base class.

-• Otherwise, the scaler must support partial_fit.
+• Otherwise, the transformer must support partial_fit.

-• Scalers must implement transform method.
+• Transformers must implement transform method.

 • Both partial_fit and transform methods must accept an input of type np.ndarray with shape (times, features).